-The SS Park Victory, a Victory-class cargo ship built during World War II under the Emergency Shipbuilding Program was launched on April 21, 1945, by the Permanente Metals, Richmond, California.
-This ship contained extensive amounts of asbestos in its equipment.
-The boiler rooms and engineering spaces of this ship exposed people aboard to asbestos as these areas are poorly-ventilated.
-During its activity, the ship carried a complement of 62 merchant marine and 28 US naval armed guards and had its main missions as a livestock carrier to the war-torn nations.
+US Navy veterans who served during that period faced a dangerous threat from the asbestos onboard their ships which required the use of the toxic mineral for thermal insulation and countless other purposes.
+This ship contained extensive amounts of asbestos in its equipment, including pipes, gaskets, and insulation, to prevent the risk of fire.
+The boiler rooms and engineering spaces of this ship exposed people aboard to asbestos as these areas were generally poorly ventilated.
+Health-threatening materials were also heavily used throughout the ship's interior and even in some paint.
+During its activity, the ship carried a complement of 62 merchant marine and 28 US naval armed guards and had its main missions as a livestock carrier to war-torn nations.
 On December 25, 1947, the ship sank after it ran aground on rocks accidentally.